sushlokshah/new_approach/README.md

 ## Dataset generation using Docker

 1. Build the docker container.
-This will take a while because of opencv-python dependency.
-Navigate to this git repo and run the following command:
+Navigate to this git repo and run the following command.
+If you update the source code of this repo and want to use it in the docker container you need to rebuild the docker container, as this repo is copied into the docker container as the last building step:
 ```
     docker build -t user/carla_data_generation:TAG_NUMBER .
     docker build -t sushlok/carla_data_generation:0 . # example